sou18emad/Project-Server-Project-for-the-Web-Migration-Tool/README.md

 - **Future-Proof & Extensible**
   - As Microsoft releases new Project for the Web and Dynamics 365 Project Operations features, we update the tool accordingly.
   - You stay ahead of the curve—no need for in-house development to maintain the migration scripts.
+This tool helps organizations migrate their projects from Microsoft Project Server or Project Online to Project for the Web and Dynamics 365 Project Operations.
+It supports the full migration of tasks, resources, dependencies, and assignments using the Dynamics 365 Schedule API.

 ---